aliahmedbd/Simple-Calculator-In-Android/README.md

-# A very simole calculator.
+# A very simple calculator.